Complaints about flooding and land drainage issues

 Examples of some complaints we have considered

 Mr M complained that a council did not take account of the potential effect on his property when it gave planning approval for houses to be built nearby.
 There was a known history of flooding around the site and parts of his land became flooded after the development was complete.
 Following consultation with the Environment Agency, the council had required the new houses to be built to a minimum floor level so they would not flood.
 This involved raising the site level.
 But the council and the Environment Agency did not communicate effectively and the Ombudsman saw no evidence that either had given any thought to the impact of the development on the neighbouring land – in terms of increased flood risk.
 We decided there was fault by both the council and the Environment Agency.
-In line with our recommendations, the two parties agreed to jointly fund a full flood risk assessment to see if the complainants’ property was now more vulnerable to flooding than before the development and, if so, to pay for works to alleviate that additional risk.
+In line with our recommendations, the two parties agreed to jointly fund a full flood risk assessment to see if the complainants’ property was now more vulnerable to flooding than before the development and, if so, to pay for works to reduce that additional risk.
 The council also paid the complainants £500 and the Environment Agency paid £250 for the anxiety and their time and trouble in pursuing the complaint.

 Mrs O complained that her council failed to take action to ensure her neighbour completed remedial work to a defective storm drain.
 The council’s drainage engineer inspected the site and found that Mrs O’s property was damp although he could not say it was caused by defective ground water drainage.
 The council’s policy was that private owners should normally exhaust all possible steps to resolve the matter, including taking court action or private engineering advice, before the council exercised its power to do work.
 The council contacted the neighbour to make him aware of his responsibilities to ensure adequate drainage but did not carry out any works to the storm drain.
 The Ombudsman decided the council was not at fault.
 It had no duty to carry out the works but did consider its powers to do so in accordance with the law and its own policy.